dramforever/vscode-ghc-simple/README.md

     vscode-ghc-simple currently lacks a way of detecting changes of critical configuration files such as `stack.yaml` or `*.cabal`.
 Run this command whenever, had you been running GHCi manually, you would restart it.

 ### Configuration options

+- `ghcSimple.feature.*`: Feature switches

+    Some users might want only a subset of the features provided in vscode-ghc-simple.
+These options can be used to disabled unneeded features.

 - `ghcSimple.workspaceType`: Workspace type